 What Old Ardena Schoolhouse is like Today

-Although Old Ardena Schoolhouse is only open the last Sunday of every month, during the 12 – 4pm hours of operation, people are invited to tour the school and view various artifacts from the time period.
-Much like students did years ago, the tour guides will have men and women enter the school through their gender designated doors and sit down, or stand around, one of the students’ desks.
+The Old Ardena Schoolhouse was previously opened on the the last Sunday of every month, during the 12 – 4pm hours of operation, and people were invited to tour the school and view various artifacts from the time period.
+Much like students did years ago, the tour guides will have men and women who will enter the school through their gender designated doors and sit down, or stand around, one of the students’ desks.

 Why does the Schoolhouse remain open today?

-The Howell Historical Society continues to open the Old Ardena Schoolhouse on the last Sunday of every month because they feel that the history needs to be experienced.
-From noon until 4pm on these Sundays, the informational tours are held and visitors can participate in a number of activities.
-It is the hopes of the historical society that all local Howell, Jackson, Freehold and Farmingdale residents will decide to visit the historical landmark and experience the small piece of national history that Howell holds.
+From our research, the Howell Historical Society was running tours from noon until 4pm on these Sundays.
+The informational tours were to engage visitors to participate in a number of activities.
+It is the hopes of the historical society that all of the local Howell, Jackson, Freehold and Farmingdale residents will decide to visit the historical landmark and experience the small piece of national history that Howell holds.

 See other historical and cultural attractions you may have never known were in NJ.

 Have you visited the Old Ardena Schoolhouse?
 What was your experience like?
 Comment with your answers below!